-The article was written in the midst of the active development of topology.
-For example, in a note added in proof, van der Waerden put to immediate use van Kampen's thesis, which had just been completed.
+The article was written in the midst of the active development of topology; for example, in a note added in proof, Van der Waerden could put to immediate use van Kampen's thesis, which had been just been finished-[Van der Waerden 1929, p.
+118, footnote 20].
+I will not go into the technical details of Van der Waerden's topological work here.

-The whole topological approach, of course, only works over the complex (or real) numbers; it does not work in what was called at the time "abstract" algebraic geometry, over an arbitrary (algebraically closed) field, let alone over one of characteristic $p \neq 0$ .
-There is, however, no reason to discard this work from the history of algebraic geometry simply because it seems to lead us away from a purely algebraic or arithmetic rewriting of it.
-Both Zariski and van der Waerden took the topological road for a while; and Italian algebraic geometry had never done without analytical or continuity arguments when needed.
-In fact (as a smiling Richard Pink once pointed out to me), algebraic topology meets the ad hoc definition of algebraic geometry with which this chapter opened: the treatment of geometrical objects and problems by algebraic methods.
+The whole topological approach does of course only work over the complex (or real) numbers, not in what was called at the time "abstract" algebraic geometry, over an arbitrary (algebraically closed) field, let alone of characteristic $p \neq 0$ .
+But there is no reason to discard this work from the history of Algebraic Geometry, only because it seems to lead us away from a purely algebraic or arithmetic rewriting of it.
+Both Zariski and Van der Waerden took the topological road for awhile; and Italian Algebraic Geometry had never done without analytical or continuity arguments when needed.
+In fact (as a smiling Richard Pink once pointed out to me), Algebraic Topology meets the ad hoc definition of Algebraic Geometry given in the introduction: the treatment of geometrical objects and problems by algebraic methods.